What is a brand or logo?

 A good designer will be able to supply you with logo files in formats that can be used for many uses - big signs for printers to print, or little logos on shirts to embroider.
 Theres a file format for everything.

-For example, for printed items like signs, vehicle graphics or large format anything, you need a high quality vector graphic.
+For example, for printed items like signs, vehicle graphics or large format anything, you need a high quality vector graphic - usually a PDF or EPS file.
 This is a filetype that can be scaled up or down to any size without losing quality.

 For Word docs, general website use, social media and that sort of thing, a JPG or PNG (usually has a transparent background) are types of files that are easy to use across all these platforms.